NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Swift Block Cabochon.md

 * * *

 This clear quartz cabochon attaches to the center of your shield.
-When you activate the cabochon, use the Shield Block reaction even if you don't have the shield raised and even if you don't normally have that reaction.
+When you activate the cabochon, use the [[Feats/Shield Block|Shield Block]] reaction even if you don't have the shield raised and even if you don't normally have that reaction.
 Increase the shield's Hardness by 5 against the triggering attack.
 The shield remains raised after the block.

 [[Equipment Effects/Effect_ Swift Block Cabochon|Effect: Swift Block Cabochon]]